semgrep/mcp/README.md

 ### Hosted Server

 > An experimental server that may break.
-As the MCP spec includes HTTP Streaming and OAuth, the server will gain new functionality
+Once the MCP spec gains support for HTTP Streaming and OAuth in the near future, it will gain new functionality.

 `mcp.json`